For cyclists, the safest and most convenient design for traffic light junctions is the simultaneous green.

 Groningen's simultaneous green crossings use zebra crossings across the cycle-path in an attempt to give pedestrians priority over cyclists.
 Unfortunately, they placed the pedestrian crossings in front of the cyclist stop lines.
 The problem with this design is that it can result in a pedestrian reaching the far side of the road just as cyclists are given a green.
 Cyclists are therefore delayed entering the junction and may be tempted to jump a red light.
 This potentially converts a minor bike-pedestrian conflict into a more serious bike-car conflict.
 In Assen a superior design is used which places the pedestrian crossings completely outside the cycle crossings.
 Therefore cyclists can always go without delay when they have a green light, and pedestrians never clash with cyclists.

 In some cases, a roundabout may be more appropriate, but this requires good design.
 Not all roundabouts are equal.
-Not all Dutch roundabouts are equal.
-Some have extremely good accident records while some do not (more on this to follow).
+Not even all Dutch roundabouts are equal.
+Some have extremely good accident records while some do not.

 Choose Simultaneous Green